 Types of Life Insurance Explained

 Life insurance is undoubtedly one of the best ways to safeguard the financial interests of your loved ones in your absence.
-But with all of the different types of life insurance, where do you begin?
+But with all of the different types of coverage, where do you begin?

-Choosing a life insurance policy that can cover your family’s long-term financial needs is not an easy task, due to the sheer range of options available in the market today.
+Choosing a policy that can cover your family’s long-term financial needs is not an easy task, due to the sheer range of options available in the market today.

 In this guide, we take an in-depth look at the different types of life insurance policies and discuss the benefits and drawbacks of each.